suzushin7/PageLinker/README.md

 # PageLinker
-the bookmarklet source code that makes page link which you watching.
+the bookmarklet source code that makes page link which you are watching.

 ## How to make bookmarklet
 1. Clone my source code.